Directors: Jacqueline Ancess and Thomas Hatch

 Ancess, J. (2008).
 Small Alone Is Not Enough: How Can Educators Recover the Purposes of Small Schools?
 Educational Leadership, (65),8, 48-53.

-Thomas Hatch is an associate professor at Teachers College, Columbia University and Co-director of the National Center for Restructuring, Schools, and Teaching (NCREST).
-He previously served as a Senior Scholar at the Carnegie Foundation for the Advancement of Teaching where he co-directed the K-12 program of the Carnegie Academy for the Scholarship of Teaching and Learning (CASTL) and established the Carnegie Knowledge Media Laboratory.
+Thomas Hatch is an Associate Professor at Teachers College, Columbia University and Co-Director of the National Center for Restructuring Education, Schools, and Teaching (NCREST).
+He previously served as a Senior Scholar at the Carnegie Foundation for the Advancement of Teaching where he Co-Directed the K–12 Program of the Carnegie Academy for the Scholarship of Teaching and Learning (CASTL) and established the Carnegie Knowledge Media Laboratory.
+He is also the founder of internationalednews.com, a twitter feed and blog that provides access to news and research on educational policy and educational change around the world.

 Hatch, T. (2009).
 Managing to Change: How Schools Can Survive (and Sometimes Thrive) in Turbulent Times.
 New York: Teachers College Press.